mikeh-dev/KartCalendar/README.md

 Cleaned up the services too and removed some of that code from the controllers.

 The Championships Model and controller still needs some work but happy with September 2024.

+10/10/2024 - Clean up and Improved the UX.a

+Worked on refactoring the code in all areas, removing more redundant methods, adding a few more partials here and there, removing more SVG from show views, added some DB indexed columns to aid the search queries.

+Also improved the US on the Tracks Index and Event Index page, added tabbed view for the map and search on the track index and a filtering tab for the events index.